Writing for Designers

 - Someone will try and shift the goal post after the writing is done.
 Your preparation phase saves you and helps you navigate these conversations.

-10. There is a distinction between rough work and finished worked.
+- Scope creep is common.
+Prepare and plan for it from the beginning so that you don't have to play defence at last without anyone to support you. - There is a distinction between rough work and finished worked.
 We have seen it for plumbing, carpentry, electrical, painting etc).
 Finish your work before you move to the next assignment.
 Leave the place clean.

 - Add links